Product Hunt is the ultimate place where entrepreneurs go to launch their products to an audience of passionate techies.

 Find products similar to yours that were already featured on Product Hunt; make a list of PH users that might enjoy your product as well; then, @mention tweet at them once your product is hunted.

 Besides the list of soldiers you’ve gathered, you should know what you should write to them.

 Have all the communication prepared beforehand.
 You’ll have more time to craft better messages, you won’t lose time in the day of the hunt coming up with a good message, and you’ll be less stressed about it.

 You can create a Google Doc with different sections (if you use the Headings properly you can then generate a Table of Contents that will be useful) containing all your different messages.

-Normally you’ll have a different (but probably similar) message for all the combinations of Category Contact method (definitely language if it’s applicable).
-But also don’t over do it.
+Normally you’ll have a different (but probably similar) message for all the combinations of the Category Contact method (definitely language if it’s applicable).
+But also don’t overdo it.
 You might end up with dozens of different messages that will then be hard to manage.

-Always be creative, stand out and be personal.
+Always be creative, stand out, and be personal.
 Let them understand that you’ve poured your heart and soul (and maybe personal savings) into this project and you really want to see it succeed.
-But don’t come off as a desperate.
+But don’t come off as desperate.
 Nobody likes desperate people.